All text and photos © Louise Marley unless otherwise stated Site Design: Seaweed Hut

 The door to the Smuggler’s Inn was centuries old and incredibly solid.
 As there was the usual strong breeze bowling along the harbour, she really had to struggle to open the door and force her slender figure through the gap.

 The door slammed sharply behind her, causing the quaint leaded windows to rattle.
 For a moment she just stood there, blinking in the strong sunlight, feeling the despair rise up within her.
 The breeze, teasing her short, dark hair on end, was scented with seaweed and salt water, mixed with the fried onions wafting from the beach cafés.
 There were children swinging on the railings that divided the harbour from the road.
 A couple of girls in bikinis were heading along the path to the beach, watched by a group of sports divers who had just parked their van beside the pub.
-Their driver had switched off the engine but had not bothered to turn off his radio, so the sound of Wiley rapping about a heatwave could be heard right across the harbour.
+Their driver had switched off the engine but had not bothered to turn off his radio, so the sound of Arrow singing about feeling hot-hot-hot could be heard right across the harbour.

 Port Rell, in all its loud, vibrant chaos.